HanaOrg/Konbini/doc/README.md

     substances: false
     # Does the app show scenes of real, graphical violence in any case?
     violence: false
-    # Does the app require the user to grant or deny consent over user data treatment?
-    telemetry: true
 ```

 Where `AUTHOR_ID` is your author ID as previously defined (`scope.username`), `LICENSE` is one of the following codes: